Target Heart Rate 1: General Health - A great deal of

 consistently and for a total of 30 minutes on most days, reduces the risk of

 developing many chronic diseases.
-Low intensity activities like walking, gardening,
+Low intensity exercises like walking, gardening,

 household chores or easy cycling will achieve this.
 If someone does not need to lose